firasuke/awesome-systemd/README.md

 * [turnstile](https://github.com/chimera-linux/turnstile): A session/login
 tracker and a service-manager-agnostic way to manage per-user service managers for user services
+* [utlogd](https://web.obarun.org/software/utlogd/latest/): A login/logout user
+daemon tracker which use the inotify API to survey the change of the user by the utmp file
 * [utmps](https://skarnet.org/software/utmps/): A secure implementation of user accounting, using a daemon as the only authority to manage the utmp and wtmp data

 ## systemd-resolved
 * [openresolv](https://roy.marples.name/projects/openresolv): A resolvconf